The last time we recruited a UX/UI designer, it took more than 100 days to find the right person.

 But we weren’t in a rush – and neither should you.

 Designers play a key role in almost every step of shaping and creating products.
 It’s essential to find someone who will fit in the scheme of things and understand both how the company functions on a daily basis and how we build apps in the long run.
-It’s no surprise then that the recruitment process can take some time – in our case, 3 months and counting.
+It’s no surprise then that the recruitment process can take some time – in our case, more than 3 months.

-After talking to many talented candidates we noticed that there’s a common misconception about the role of UX/UI designer.
+Having talked to many talented candidates throughout the recruitment process, we noticed that there’s a common misconception about the role of UX/UI designer.
 Many people seem to think that it’s all about expertise and knowledge.
 But what really glues all the parts of the design process together are the soft skills.